 These are a series of projects I have been involved in over the past few years.

-In addition to traditional scholarship and video production, I have also been an active public intellectual, publishing Op-Ed pieces, engaging in public debates and publishing children's books.
+In addition to traditional scholarship and video production, I have also been an active musician, public intellectual, publishing Op-Ed pieces, engaging in public debates and publishing children's books.

 A children's book, written by Andy Opel and illustrated by Karel Hayes.